Gilles Gratton

-Gilles Gratton (born July 28, 1952 in LaSalle, Quebec) is a Canadian former professional ice hockey goaltender.
+Gilles Gratton (born July 28, 1952) is a Canadian former professional ice hockey goaltender.

 Playing career

 As a youth, Gratton played in the 1965 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from LaSalle, Quebec.

 Gratton began his junior hockey career in 1969 with the Oshawa Generals of the Ontario Hockey Association; after three years in Oshawa, Gratton was drafted in the fifth round of the 1972 NHL Amateur Draft by the Buffalo Sabres.
 Instead of signing with Buffalo (where his brother, Norm Gratton, would soon be playing after his acquisition from the Atlanta Flames), Gilles jumped to the new World Hockey Association, inking a deal with the Ottawa Nationals; in 1973, Gratton would move with the team to Toronto, as the franchise became the Toronto Toros.
-At the 1974 Summit Series, Gratton was selected as Team Canada's number three goaltender, seeing action in warm-up games against Finland and Czechoslovakia, and very briefly in Game Three of the series against the Soviet Union.
+At the 1974 Summit Series Gratton was selected as Team Canada's number three goaltender, playing half games in exhibition matches against Finland and Czechoslovakia, but not seeing any ice time against the Soviet Union.

 In 1975, Gratton jumped to the St. Louis Blues of NHL, but after just six games decided he wanted to go back to Toronto and walked out on the team.
 However, the Blues refused to grant him his release, so he sat out the rest of the season.
 They relented during the summer and Gratton wound up with the New York Rangers, splitting time in goal with John Davidson.
 Finally, Gratton played one game with the minor-league New Haven Nighthawks in the 1977–78 AHL season before retiring.

 Gratton is perhaps best known for his goalie mask, which was an adaptation of his astrological sign, Leo.
 However, Gratton states that he got the idea from a picture in a National Geographic magazine that he was reading on a plane flight, stating, "It's not a lion mask at all.
 It's a tiger."
 Allegedly, Gratton would live up to his "feline" image by growling at opposing players on the ice, and even hissing like a cat during a fight.